 GERD / Acid reflux

-Similarly, Gastroesophageal Reflux Disease (GERD), heartburn and acid reflux are all medical conditions that serve as legitimate DUI defenses.
+Similarly, Gastroesophageal Reflux Disease (GERD), heartburn and acid reflux are all medical conditions that serve as legitimate DUI defenses for fighting chrges of driving with an excessive BAC.
 These medical conditions trigger mouth alcohol which produces a falsely high BAC result on a breath testing instrument.

 A variety of additional factors can also affect the accuracy of your BAC results.
 Factors such as

-can all contribute to an unjustly inflated BAC, making it seem as though you were driving with a BAC of 0.08% or greater when, in fact, you were not.
+can all contribute to an unjustly inflated BAC, making it seem as though you were driving with a BAC of 0.08% or greater in violation of VC 23152(b) when, in fact, you were not.

 The DUI breath testing instrument or machine wasn't properly maintained or calibrated

-Title 17 of the California Code of Regulations governs how California DUI breath and blood tests are supposed to be conducted in Vehicle Code 23152(b) cases.8 This means that any Title 17 violations could affect the outcome of your California DUI case.
+Title 17 of the California Code of Regulations governs how California DUI breath and blood tests are supposed to be conducted in DUI cases.8 This means that any Title 17 violations could affect the outcome of your California DUI case.

 These violations could be related to the